nfisher23/nickolasfisher.com/content/blog/How-to-Create-Multiple-Digital-Ocean-Droplets-and-Provision-Them-Using-Ansible.md

 ### Creating Multiple Droplets

-If you&#39;re using Ansible &lt; 2.8, to create multiple droplets you will first have to set your digital ocean api token as an environment variable:
+If you're using Ansible < 2.8, to create multiple droplets you will first have to set your digital ocean api token as an environment variable:

 ```bash
 $ export DO_API_TOKEN=1234YourTokenHere4321